Acorn Tamworth Spallacia

 Tamworth (heritage breed)

-These hogs spend their last three months foraging an Ozark Mountain hillside where acorns and hickory nuts make up an estimated 65-70% of their diet.
+These hogs spend their last four months foraging an Ozark Mountain hillside where acorns and hickory nuts make up an estimated 65-70% of their diet.
 Before this, they were pasture-raised on the same farm.
 More info.

 Russ Kremer, Osage County, Missouri